 All you need is oil, onions and a little time.
 You can caramelize any onion, but some varieties might caramelize more quickly depending on their sugar content.
 Standard yellow onions work well and actually have more sugar than Vidalia and other sweet onions.
-(See below for different varieties of onions.)
+(See here for more about onion varieties.)

 More important than the type of onion you choose is how you prepare it: